 Now in this recipe I’ve used a can of cannellini beans but you’ll get a similar result with other soft ‘milky’ pulses (prob not so good with chickpeas too bitty!)

 Such a simple fishcake to make perfect for those wishing to get less carb and more protein into their diet.
+This is a family friendly fish cake that's gluten free and dairy free and freezes well to use for another day.

 - 1 450g tin of cannellini beans drained (keep the water for aquafaba if necessary)